actility/thingpark-enterprise-kubernetes/docs/installation-guides/azureKubernetesService.md

    kubectl label nodes <node2> thingpark.enterprise.actility.com/nodegroup-name=tpe
    kubectl label nodes <node3> thingpark.enterprise.actility.com/nodegroup-name=tpe
    ```
-- A Service Principal allowed to push Blob in a Container.
-Following informations are will be asked for backup configuration:
+- A `Service Principal` allowed to push Blob in a Container.
+Following informations are required for backup configuration:
   - A SubscriptionID
   - A ClientId
   - A Secret